SelrahcD/selrahcd.github.io/_posts/2016-08-10-extra-readable-tests.md

 ```

+As you can see the builder constructor provides a default value for each property of `Member`.
+This is really convenient because it allows to provide only the properties that matters for the test we are writing.
+If I need a `Member` and only his firstname matters I can call `(new MemberBuilder)->withFirstName('John')->build()`.

-Notice that I'm using [Faker](https://github.com/fzaninotto/Faker), a library helping to create fake data for a lot of types.
-Faker helps creating default values for the member, each time different, ensuring that we are not making any assumptions based on a fixed value.
-Furthermore providing a default value allows to specify only the pieces of information required for the test.
-For instance if we are in need of a `Member` without any particularity we can call `(new MemberBuilder)->build()` and we will get a valid `Member`.
+Moreover I'm using [Faker](https://github.com/fzaninotto/Faker), a library helping to create fake data for a lot of types.
+Using random data ensures tests are not making any assumptions based on a fixed value somewhere.

 ## Builder functions